BOSTLAB/PCFSiM/Tutorial_PCFSiM.md

 ```R
 List_pcf = Compute_pcf(sce, r_vector = seq(0, 10000, length.out = 50), computation_method = "direct", verbose = TRUE)
 ```
-For each cluster, the results consist of 2 lists of equal length, one containing the r distances, the other with the computed PCF values at each distance.
+For each cluster, the results consist of 3 lists.
+2 of them are of equal length, one containing the r distances, the other with the computed PCF values at each distance.

 ```R
 # Example for cluster 1